Inside: Are you looking for unforgettable stories to read in March with your kids? You are in the right place! Updated for 2021.

 Bach’s parents died when he was 9.
 His older brother took him in and taught him music.
 You will learn quite a few surprising details about Bach, like the fact that he fathered 20 kids and that in his part of Germany the word “bach” meant “a musician.”
 So ever since he was a little boy he wanted to be “bach.”
 (Hence the title of the book).

 The story’s focus is Bach’s love of patterns and how he saw them everywhere in the designs on his mother’s dress and on the river’s surface.
 Modern musicians still marvel at the mathematical precision of his compositions.
 I bet the first thing your kids are going to ask you after reading this book is to listen to Bach’s music.
 There are some great suggestions in the book.

 Little Sophie liked math at a time when women were not supposed to like math, and her parents did everything they could to stop her obsession.
-They took away candles, they wouldn’t allow her room to be heated, and they even removed her clothes, but nothing could stop Sophie.
+They took away candles, heating, and clothing but nothing could stop Sophie.
 You already have guessed that this true story has a happy ending.
 It’s quite satisfying to read that Sophie ended up solving a math problem that for years all the mathematicians in the world hadn’t been able to solve.